San Antonio TX Divorce Lawyer - Emily T. Ross

 Temporary Orders During Divorce

-Temporary orders serve to maintain the status quo between the time a divorce is filed and the time a Court officially grants and finalizes your divorce.
-This order sets rules that govern the conduct of the parties and the care, custody, and control of the children and should address your particular circumstances and such items as:
+The purpose of Temporary Orders is to maintain the status quo between the time a divorce is filed and when it is finalized.
+Temporary Orders contain rules that govern the conduct of the parties and the care, custody, and control of the children.
+Temporary Orders should address issues such as:

 • Who will be the primary caretaker of the children;

-• Who will have a visitation schedule and what will it look like;
+• Who will have a visitation schedule and the terms and details of the schedule;

 • How much child support should be ordered and who will pay;